existing git repo with a Hugo site

 Now that I have talked about the reasoning behind the services that we will use lets get to deploying a static website!
 All of the code can be found in a gitlab repo here.

-to gitlab.
-Gitlab provides documentation on how to get this
+gitlab.
+Gitlab provides documentation on how to get this done.
+We will

-executes the build steps provided.
-One of the features that Gitlab
+steps provided.
+One of the features that Gitlab provides is static

 <username>.gitlab.io/<repo>/.
 Gitlab brands this as